 Even with the use of aspects Import, Export, and Convention, the vulnerabilities stated in subclause 6.49 of ISO/IEC 24772-1:2022 are possible.
 Names and number of parameters change under maintenance; calling conventions change as compilers are updated or replaced, or languages are used for which Ada does not specify a calling convention.

-6.49.2 Guidance to language users
+6.49.2 Avoidance mechanisms for language users

-Follow the mitigation mechanisms of subclause 6.49.5 of ISO/IEC 24772-1:2022.
+Ada software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can follow the mitigation mechanisms of subclause 6.49.5 of ISO/IEC 24772-1:2022.

 6.50 Unanticipated exceptions from library routines [HJW]